Online Courses

 Antiarrhythmic agents used to treat a variety of atrial and ventricular arrhythmias require a high level of clinical knowledge for safe and effective prescribing, administration, patient counseling, and evaluation.
 This Antiarrhythmic Pharmacology course will enhance your understanding of these high risk medications.
 The course will discuss the link between the cardiac action potential and the drug mechanism of action, to provide a physiological framework for the use of these medications.
 Agents are discussed by classification with characteristics and nursing implications of specific agents highlighted.
 Clinical decision making is guided by algorithm, based on patient and drug specific features.
 Evidence from the American College of Cardiology, American Heart Association, and Heart Rhythm Society for the management of supraventricular, atrial, and ventricular arrhythmias serve as the foundation for clinical recommendations.

-Please Note: This course can be purchase as part of a package in the Pharmacology Clinical Update Series with 3 other pharmacology courses.
+Please Note: This course can be purchased as part of a package in the CV Pharmacology Essentials Course.

 View Course